-Presenter Greet Samyn on fashion as an expression of your personal identity.
+Furore Ambassador and radio host Greet Samyn on fashion as an expression of her personal identity

 With her warm voice, presenter Greet Samyn either gets people moving or offers them a much-needed moment of relaxation.
 Greet sees her voice as a medium for imparting knowledge, something she does in many different ways.

 Together with Clara De Decker, Greet is the voice of the morning radio programme Espresso on Klara, although broadcasting is not her only passion.
 She gives introductions to concerts, presents events, lends her voice to commercials and corporate videos, and often leads spoken-word labs for thirteen-year-old adolescents.
 This long line-up of passions is concluded by fashion.